Skip to content

 3. Stop Recording: Call stop() to save the data to disk.

 The data is saved as JSON files in user.home/.runelite/kraken/mouse_data/.
-It is recommended to play between 30 minutes and 2 hours manually for best results.
+It is recommended to play between 30 minutes and 2 hours manually for the best results.
 This ensures you have a wide variety of mouse movements and data points that can be selected when choosing gestures for the Replay strategy.

 java